 Social media can have its downsides (you can get addicted to social media itself, for a start!), but overall the positives appear to outweigh the negatives.
 These days it is the easiest way to communicate with a lot of people and thus to reach out for support and keep the whole idea of recovery foremost in your mind.

-There could even be somebody lurking on your friends list who’s having a similar problem and who doesn’t know what to do – your post could give that person the push he or she needs.
+There could even be somebody lurking on your friend list who’s having a similar problem and who doesn’t know what to do – your post could give that person the push he or she needs.

 Facebook (1.7bn), WhatsApp (1bn), Tumblr and Instagram(.5bn) are massive and they represent the present reality of social communication.
 We should use them to our advantage.
 As AA and other 12-steps groups have proven, when dealing with addiction, the community is the best treatment.